-You’ve been referred to have an endoscopic ultrasonography, or EUS, which will help your doctor, evaluate or treat your condition.
-This pamphlet is meant to give you a basic understanding of the procedure – how it is performed, how it can help, and what side effects you might experience.
+You’ve been referred to have an endoscopic ultrasonography, or EUS, which will help your doctor evaluate or treat your condition.
+The following information is meant to give you a basic understanding of the procedure – how it is performed, how it can help, and what side effects you might experience.
 It can’t answer all of your questions, since a lot depends on the individual patient and the doctor.
-Please ask your doctor about anything you don’t understand.
+Before your procedure, your doctor will speak to you about your individual situation and answer any additional questions you have.

 EUS can provide your doctor with more detailed pictures of your digestive tract anatomy than many other imaging studies, such as CT scans.
 At the time of EUS, your doctor also has the ability to obtain a biopsy of any abnormality found, through a process called fine needle aspiration (FNA).
 Because of this, EUS can be used to further evaluate a variety of medical conditions.
 For example, EUS can be used to evaluate an abnormality, such as a growth, that was detected at a prior endoscopy or by x-ray.
 By providing a detailed picture of the growth, and a biopsy of that growth if necessary, EUS can help your doctor determine its nature and decide upon the best treatment.